 An athlete who keeps detailed, consistent notes gives me the ability to provide them a higher level of service and customization.

 Here’s why logging is important:

 - It gives you a record of how you feel and perform during each workout.
-These two things, although one might argue otherwise, are very difficult to remember on an ongoing basis.
+These two things can be difficult to remember on an ongoing basis.
 Who can remember exactly about your energy levels during their run one week ago?
-The weather, your sleep hygiene and nutrition before during and after, how you felt, good or bad RPE?
-The likely answer is that you probably can’t – but knowing these things and being able to adjust your routine accordingly is extremely important in progressing towards your fitness goals.
+The weather, your sleep hygiene and nutrition before during and after, how you felt, good or bad, RPE?
+Being aware of these things and being able to adjust your routine accordingly is extremely important in progressing towards your fitness goals.

 - It gives you an extra degree of accountability, especially for those that are self coached with the training plan as their guide.
 If your are having to write down your workout, your probably less likely to miss it or put in a sub-par effort.

 Join Our Awesome Newsletter!